Cruise Ship Travel

 - Norovirus.
 Symptoms of vomiting and diarrhea, primarily caused by outbreaks of norovirus, have been reported.
 To prevent norovirus, wash your hands with soap and water before eating and after using the bathroom, changing diapers, or touching things that other people have touched, such as stair railings.
 Avoid touching your face.
 For more information, visit CDC’s Vessel Sanitation Program website.

 - Seasickness.
 Cruise ship passengers may experience seasickness or motion sickness.
 If you know you get seasick or think you may be likely to get seasick, talk to your healthcare provider about medicine to reduce your symptoms.
 Some common medications, including some antidepressants, painkillers, and birth control pills, can make seasickness worse.

 - Sunburns.
 Apply sunscreen with SPF 15 or higher when traveling.
 Protecting yourself from the sun isn’t just for tropical beaches—you can get a sunburn even if it’s cloudy or cold.

 - Bug bites.
 On your trip, use insect repellent and take other steps to avoid bug bites.
-Bugs, including mosquitoes, ticks, fleas, and flies, can spread diseases such as malaria, yellow fever, Zika, dengue, chikungunya, and Lyme.
+Bugs, including mosquitoes and ticks, can spread diseases such as malaria, yellow fever, Zika, dengue, chikungunya, and Lyme.
 Many ships visit ports where these diseases are a concern.